GuillaumeGermain/CNN/README.md

 10000 pictures is actually not a lot for computer vision.
 For that reason, the existing data is multiplicated by a range of smart techniques:
 - mirroring pictures left-right (effectively doubling the dataset size)
 - random cropping/zooming
-- changing the colors
+- adjusting the colors

 The data augmentation generator produces variations out of each original picture.
 This leads to a wider range of pictures and reduces overfitting.
-The test dataset is also augmented with the same technique.
+The test dataset is also augmented using the same technique.

 In practice, with a standard batch_size of 32, the data generator produces new variations out of each original picture, 32 at once.
 Increasing this batch_size normally leads to a faster performance up to a certain limit.